-Table 3.2 Difficulties encountered during the SEA process
+Table 2.2 (continued) Difficulties Encountered during the SEA Process

-Stage Difficulties Setting the context, establishing the baseline and developing the SEA objectives The Scoping report relied heavily on the baseline information contained in the North London Waste Plan Sustainability Appraisal Scoping Report July 2007.
-That report identifies a number of data gaps relating to health, economy, background noise levels, and groundwater provision.
-Data gaps for waste management are also noted including volumes of waste imported to/exported from the area, noise nuisance, energy generation, waste transportation and waste crime.
-Designing the appraisal framework Devising the potential indicators for monitoring the success of the strategy against the objectives was difficult as some sources of information for these indicators were not known or available therefore it was necessary to revise some and replace some of the other indicators included in the scoping report in order to monitor certain effects.
-Developing and assessing options The options assessment was not able to consider the spatial distribution and location of facilities, other than those facilities which exist currently as the location of future facilities is not known.
+Stage Difficulties Developing and assessing options The options assessment was not able to consider the spatial distribution and location of facilities, other than those facilities which exist currently as the location of future facilities is not known.
 The North London Waste Plan will propose suitable locations for waste facilities, but at this stage it is uncertain the degree to which the Plan will specify the technologies or types of facility that are suited to the locations identified.
-The Plan will not be adopted until 2010 It was therefore sometimes difficult to assess the effects of the options upon the built environment; adapting to climate change; and whether waste will be disposed at the nearest appropriate installation because of the uncertainty over future facility locations.
+The Plan will not be adopted until 2010.
+It was therefore sometimes difficult to assess the effects of the options upon the built environment; adapting to climate change; and whether waste will be disposed at the nearest appropriate installation because of the uncertainty over future facility locations.
 Assessing the NLJWS Some of the Implementation Actions were difficult to assess due to the uncertainty surrounding the securing of funding and the fact that the actions do not detail exactly how they would be implemented and their spatial distribution and location.
-Effects particularly upon the local population in terms of civic participation and equality were difficult to assess too as actions do not discuss how all parts of the population will be involved and how financial levy systems will be implemented in the future.
 Whilst some uncertainties are inevitable in a strategy document reaching forward sixteen years or more, it should be noted that in the financial year 2008-09, the NLWA will be moving to a levy system whereby it levies the seven constituent borough councils largely on the basis of the amount of household waste they generate, so the greater the amount of household waste the greater the share of the Authority's costs which are borne by that borough.

-3. SEA Objectives, Baseline and Context
+SEA Objectives, Baseline and Context 3.